THE MAINSTREET TEAM

 Angela Douglas, LPC

-Suzanne Koch is a licensed clinical social worker with more than 20 years of experience and is co-owner of Mainstreet Counseling.
+Suzanne Koch is a licensed clinical social worker with more than 20 years of experience.
 Suzanne specializes in treating individuals 12 years and older for LGBTQIA+ issues, grief, the aging process, dementia, drug and alcohol use, trauma, and women’s issues.

 Suzanne received her Bachelor's Degree in Social Work from California State University in 1995 and her Master's Degree in Social Work from the University of Vermont in 1999.
 After receiving her license in social work, Suzanne spent 15 years with a Vermont-based community mental health agency offering a diverse range of therapy services.